-Finally, he grew up in Oregon where he has lived and worked for the last four decades.
+Finally, he grew up in Oregon where he has lived and worked for the last five decades.

 His working life has been eclectic, with time spent as a musician, truck driver, laborer, mechanic (of both vehicles and musical instruments), house painter, business owner, salesman, and, through it all, a writer and poet.